Bishop: African Methodist Episcopal Church

 In the African Methodist Episcopal Church, "Bishops are the Chief Officers of the Connectional Organization.
 They are elected for life by a majority vote of the General Conference which meets every four years."

 Christian Methodist Episcopal Church

 In the Christian Methodist Episcopal Church in the United States, bishops are administrative superintendents of the church; they are elected by "delegate" votes for as many years deemed until the age of 74, then the bishop must retire.
-Among their duties, are responsibility for appointing clergy to serve local churches as pastor, for performing ordinations, and for safeguarding the doctrine and discipline of the Church.
+Among their duties, are responsibility for appointing clergy to serve local churches as pastor, for performing ordinations, and for safeguarding the doctrine and discipline of the church.
 The General Conference, a meeting every four years, has an equal number of clergy and lay delegates.
 In each Annual Conference, CME bishops serve for four-year terms.
-CME Church bishops may be male or female.
+In 2010, Teresa E. Jefferson-Snorton was elected as a bishop, becoming the first woman to hold that position.
+As of 2024, she remains the only female bishop in CME.